luspi/photoqt/README.md

 #### NOTE

 On some systems you also need the *-dev package for compiling (e.g. exiv2-dev - names can vary slightly depending on your distribution).
-These files usually can be uninstalled again after compilation is done.
+These packages usually can be uninstalled again after compilation is done.

 #### NOTE